sidesteps/blog/_posts/2021-06-14-fun-of-clojure.md

 - Clojurish way to start designing your code is by writing some data that you'll be wrapping it on.
 - Then you wrap some code around it and see how it wraps by sending it to [REPL](https://clojure.org/guides/repl/introduction) for fast feedback/insights.
 - See what data your wrapped code produces, refactor, wrap some more.
 Do this from the comfort of your [favourite editor](https://clojure.org/guides/repl/enhancing_your_repl_workflow#editor-integrations).
+- Keep sending code to a bacground REPL instance for quick feedback.
+Keyboard shortcuts for evaluating blocks of code under cursor will be in your muscle memory.
 - When you see first rough draft of design solidifying - declare constraints/schema of your data with [clojure spec](https://clojure.org/guides/spec) and let it [generate](https://clojure.org/guides/spec#_sampling_generators) data for you.
 - [Exercise](https://clojure.org/guides/spec#_exercise) your functions - let the machine do its thing.